athirazizi/RayTracing/README.md

 In this section, we will be refactoring the program to use modern ray tracing pipeline components.
 NVIDIA's DirectX uses 5 distinct shaders for ray tracing:

 1. **Ray generation shader** - responsible for generating rays; sets up initial ray parameters
-2. **Intersection shader** - determines if a ray-object intersection occurs and provides information about that intersection (surface normals, textures, material properties)
+2. **Intersection shader** - determines if a ray-object intersection occurs
 3. **Miss shader** - invoked when no ray-object intersection occurs, typically returning the background colour
-4. **Closest hit shader** - invoked when a ray-object intersection occurs; returns the final colour and appearance of the intersected object, while considering its properties
+4. **Closest hit shader** - invoked when a ray-object intersection occurs; returns the final colour and appearance of the intersected object, via a hit payload (which includes surface normals, textures, material properties)
 5. **Any-hit shader** - optional shader used for transparent/translucent textures

 <div align="center">